 - Sign Notice shall be given by the applicant by posting a sign provided by the City stating the time, date and place of the Public Hearing on such matter on the property which is the subject of an application for a development permit.
-If more than one (1) public hearing is held on a matter, the date, time and place shall be stated on the sign or changed as applicable. - The sign shall be posted at least fifteen (15) days prior to the date of the public hearing.
-The sign shall be visible from adjacent rights-of-way, including waterways, but excepting alleys. - If the subject property is on more than one (1) right-of-way, as described above, a sign shall be posted facing each right-of-way. - If the applicant is not the owner of the properly that is subject of the applicant is not the owner of the properly that is subject of the applicant is not the subject as a possible subject to the permission of the owner of the property where the sign is located or, in a location in the right-of-way if approved by the City.
+If more than one (1) public hearing is held on a matter, the date, time and place shall be stated on the sign or changed as applicable. - The sign shall be posted at least fifteen (15) days prior to the date of the public hearing. - The sign shall be visible from adjacent rights-of-way, including waterways, but excepting alleys.

-Development applications for more than one (1) contiguous development site shall be required to have sign notice by posting one (1) sign in each geographic direction, (north, south, east and west) on the public right-of-way at the perimeter of the area under consideration. - If the sign is destroyed or removed from the property, the applicant is responsible for obtaining another sign from the City and posting the sign on the property. - The sign shall remain on the property until final disposition of the application.
+If the support property is on more than one (1) right-of-way, as described above, a sign shall be posted facing each right-of-way. - If the applicant is not the owner of the property that is subject of the application, the applicant shall post the sign on or as near to the subject property as possible subject to the permission of the owner of the property where the sign is located or, in a location in the right-of-way if approved by the City. - Development applications for more than one (1) contiguous development site shall be required to have sign notice by posting one (1) sign in each geographic direction, (north, south, east and west) on the public right-of-way at the perlimeter of the area under consideration - If the sign is destroyed or removed from the property, the applicant is responsible for obtaining another sign from the City and posting the sign on the property. - posing the sign on the property until final disposition of the application.
 This shall include any deferral, rehearing, appeal, request for review or hearings by another body.
-The sign information shall be changed as above to reflect any new dates. - The applicant shall, five (5) days prior to the public hearing, execute and submit to the department an affidavit of proof of posting of the public notice sign according to this section.
+The sign information shall be changed as above to reflect any new dates.
+The applicant shall, five (5) days prior to the public hearing, execute and submit to the department an affidavit of proof of posting of the public notice sign according to this section.
 If the applicant fails to submit the affidavit the public hearing will be postponed until the next hearing after the affidavit has been supplied.